ivanov/ipython-vimception/README.md

 IPython Vimception
 ==================

-Vim-within-vim in the IPython Notebook.
+Vim-within-Vim in the IPython Notebook.

 This is a work in progress.
 For now, put these files into a folder called `vimception` (**not** `ipython-vimception`) in the `extensions` subdirectory of whatever `ipython locate`